Wn18 Quineville le Bours Neuf le Havre

 MG Scharte.

-This is where an MG scharte has had the top cut out to allow campers to walk to the beach.
+This is where an MG Scharte has had the top cut out to allow campers to walk to the beach.

 Plan of the anti-tank wall.